LadybirdBrowser/ladybird/Documentation/GettingStartedContributing.md

 git push
 ```

-If your pull request is showing conflicts with the master branch, resolve them locally with:
+If you wish to sync your branch with master, or locally resolve merge conflicts, use:
 ```sh
 # On mybranch
 git fetch origin